Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

-Her name was Viscountess Eryn Faulkner, and the nobility that stood before her were fellow nobles that had gathered under the banner of the Valkyrie, a symbol that seemingly represented her brave resistance against a corrupt king.
+Her name was Viscountess Eryn Faulkner, and the nobility that stood before her were fellow lords that had gathered under the banner of the Valkyrie, a symbol that seemingly represented her brave resistance against a corrupt king.

 Not simply through a show of force, but with the popularity of her domain and the influence of her merchant guild, these merits fueled the decision for others to join her.